tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 ## Background

 This document assumes that all validators have equal voting power for the sake of simplicity.
+This is done without loss of generality.

+### Basic Definitions

+TODO: Precommit votes, precommit messages

+TODO: Re-read "commits do not contain nil votes", catchup messages

+TODO: Mention somewhere that statesync is not really relevant for this problem... only for the first block after statesync'ing.

 ### Problem Description